publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch41/m__us_usc_t16_s2101.md

 > “SEC.
 1265. __RURAL TREE PLANTING AND FOREST MANAGEMENT PROGRAM.__

 >     “The Secretary of Agriculture is authorized to establish a rural tree planting and forest management program as a special component of the forest stewardship program and the stewardship incentive program established under sections 5 and 6 of the Cooperative Forestry Assistance Act of 1978 ([16 U.S.C.
 2102][/us/usc/t16/s2102]) \[[16 U.S.C.
-2103a][/us/usc/t16/s2103a], former [16 U.S.C.
-2103b][/us/usc/t16/s2103b]\] (as amended by subtitle A).
+2103a][/us/usc/t16/s2103a], 2103b\] (as amended by subtitle A).
 Such program shall terminate on December 31, 2001.

 > “SEC.
 1266. __COMMUNITY TREE PLANTING AND IMPROVEMENT PROGRAM.__